Midmar Commando

 Midmar Commando was a light infantry regiment of the South African Army.
 It formed part of the South African Army Infantry Formation as well as the South African Territorial Reserve.

 History

 Origin

 Raised in 1978 at Howick after a decision was reached that Umkomaas Commando was responsible for too large an area.
 C and D companies of Umkomaas Commando then formed the nucleus of this new unit.

 Operations

 With the SADF

 The units headquarters was situated in an old World War Two hospital on the outskirts of Howick.

-A shoulder flash for the unit was designed representing the Midmar Dam wall and approved for use on 15 June 1982.
+A shoulder flash for the unit was designed to represent the Midmar Dam wall and approved for use on 15 June 1982.

 Colonel M.O.
-Norton was appointed as the units Honorary Colonel on 29 November 1986.
+Norton was appointed as the unit's Honorary Colonel on 29 November 1986.

 In October 1987, the Commando was mobilised to assist with humanitarian operations caused by heavy flooding in the Howick and surrounding areas as a result of heavy rains.

 Midmar Commando was often deployed on operations to assist the South African Police during internal unrest.